PaNOSC-ViNYL/ase/doc/index.rst

 =============================

-The Atomic Simulation Environment (ASE) is the common part of the simulation tools developped at CAMd_.
+The Atomic Simulation Environment (ASE) is the common part of the simulation tools developed at CAMd_.
 ASE provides Python_ modules for manipulating atoms, analyzing simulations, visualization etc.

 .. note::